Welcome to the University of Liverpool’s Rugby Union Club.

 The 1st and 2nd teams are competitive outfits with a focus on results.
 The third team is a strong outfit consistently feeding into the 1st and 2nd XVs.
 The 4th team is ideal for keen players, particularly freshers to hone their skills and increase their University rugby experience before making their way up the LURFC ladder.

-The 1st team will now be entering their second year with performance team status, with more information on the benefits this brings below.
+The 1st team will now be entering their Third year with performance team status, with more information on the benefits this brings below.

 2nd XV: Michael Keohane